PowerMops/powermops-site/src/routes/pmops/Lesson-9.md

-The second group, called Toolbox classes, are those that make the connection between the programmer/user and the graphic elements of the Mac operating system. \"Graphic elements\" is a broad category that includes such things as menus, windows, text input, mouse manipulation, and program control via the mouse or keyboard.
-The Toolbox classes are the highly visible, \"show biz\" classes of Mops.
+The second group, called Toolbox classes, are those that make the connection between the programmer/user and the graphic elements of the Mac operating system.
+"Graphic elements" is a broad category that includes such things as menus, windows, text input, mouse manipulation, and program control via the mouse or keyboard.
+The Toolbox classes are the highly visible, "show biz" classes of Mops.

 Most of the predefined classes in both categories are subclasses of a kind of master superclass, called class `Object` (which